MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

 ##  Metered internet connections
- Manage how Windows 8 and later computers use metered Internet connections to communicate with Configuration Manager.
-Internet providers sometimes charge by the amount of data that you send and receive when you are on a metered Internet connection.
+ Manage how Windows 8 and later computers use metered internet connections to communicate with Configuration Manager.
+Internet providers sometimes charge by the amount of data that you send and receive when you are on a metered internet connection.

 > [!NOTE]
 >  The configured client setting is not applied in the following scenarios: